 If you only meet some of the preferred requirements, you might be at a disadvantage, but you could still compete.
 Study the responsibilities for the role and make an educated decision on whether it's worth your time to apply.

 4. Adjust Your Resume for Each Job You Apply For.

 It's important that you emphasize your skills and qualifications that relate to the job description.
 This will likely change slightly from role to role.

 5. It's OK to Apply for Multiple Roles.

 It might even be smart to cast a wide net, but be sure to apply for roles that fit your skills and specific area(s) of expertise.

 6. Before You Hit "Submit," Thoroughly Review Your Application.

 Don't push that button until you ensure all required fields are completed, you've attached your updated resume and have alerted each of your references.

-Get more military transition tips and advice in Koch’s Transition Guide.
+Get more tips on each of these steps in Koch Industries' Transition Guide.

-John C. Buckley, II, Colonel, U.S. Army (Ret) is a veteran, career coach and mentor, author, and an expert in the field of military-to-civilian career transition.
+John C. Buckley, II, Colonel, U.S. Army (Ret) is a veteran, career coach and mentor, author and an expert in the field of military-to-civilian career transition.
 He currently assists Koch companies to develop and implement military recruiting and retention programs.
-Prior to civilian life, he commanded infantry soldiers in combat and peacekeeping operations and directed two of the Army's most prestigious schools.
-He teaches transition courses, gives seminar presentations, writes about the military-to-private sector career transition, and continues to counsel current and former military personnel.
-His recent article “Dance With The One Who Brung Ya,” was published in Military Review by Army University Press in 2016.
-Email John at firstname.lastname@example.org.
+Before civilian life, he commanded infantry soldiers in combat and peacekeeping operations and directed two of the Army's most prestigious schools.